FourierFlows/FourierFlows.jl/README.md

         - 4th-order Runge-Kutta (RK4)
         - 4th-order Runge-Kutta Exponential Time Differencing

-        For each time-stepper exists also a "filtered" version that high-wavenumber spectral components of the solution.
+        For each time-stepper exists also a "filtered" version that filters out high-wavenumber spectral components of the solution.
     - `physics/`
         - `twodturb.jl`: Defines a `TwoDTurb` module that provides a solver for the two-dimensional vorticity equation.